open-tiktoka/DouyinPy/docs/source/users/usage.rst

 Iterate Over Sorted Videos
 --------------------------

 Unfortunately, this strategy is not perfect.
-TikTok does not provide a direct way to sort :ref:`Video`, so you will only be able to perform the sorting on videos that are picked up by TikTokPy during scraping.
+Douyin does not provide a direct way to sort :ref:`Video`, so you will only be able to perform the sorting on videos that are picked up by DouyinPy during scraping.
 More can be retrieved by setting ``scroll_down_time`` to something like 10 seconds in the API constructor.
 The ``videos`` (async) iterator that exists on :ref:`User` and :ref:`Challenge` objects contains a function called ``sorted_by()`` that has the same signature as the builtin ``sorted()`` but is faster if you want to sort on :ref:`VideoStats` or ``create_time``.

 .. tabs::

-    .. code-tab:: py TikTokAPI
+    .. code-tab:: py DouyinAPI

-            from tiktokapipy.api import TikTokAPI
+            from douyinapipy.api import DouyinAPI

             def do_something():
-                with TikTokAPI() as api:
+                with DouyinAPI() as api:
                     user = api.user(user_tag)
                     for video in user.videos.sorted_by(key=lambda vid: vid.stats.digg_count, reverse=True):
                         ...

-    .. code-tab:: py AsyncTikTokAPI
+    .. code-tab:: py AsyncDouyinAPI

-            from tiktokapipy.async_api import AsyncTikTokAPI
+            from douyinapipy.async_api import AsyncDouyinAPI

             async def do_something():
-                async with AsyncTikTokAPI() as api:
+                async with AsyncDouyinAPI() as api:
                     user = await api.user(user_tag)
                     async for video in user.videos.sorted_by(key=lambda vid: vid.stats.digg_count, reverse=True):
                         ...